theuerc/Website/gitpod/docs/introduction/languages/python.md

 ## Further Reading

-- **_[VSCode documentation for Python debugging](https://code.visualstudio.com/docs/python/debugging)_** All the information there should also apply to Gitpod as well.
+- **_[VS Code documentation for Python debugging](https://code.visualstudio.com/docs/python/debugging)_** All the information there should also apply to Gitpod as well.
 - **_[Troubleshooting Matplotlib/TK](https://github.com/gitpod-io/gitpod/issues/795)_** Here is how to troubleshoot Matplotlib/TK issues for Python GUI applications.
 - **_[Debugging Django](https://community.gitpod.io/t/django-debugging/381/6)_** This is how to debug Django applications in Gitpod.